 If you’re a Muslim, you may be wondering whether or not our financing/investments are Halal.

-The short answer: Yes they are.
+The short answer: We certainly think they are.
 We wouldn’t offer them if we had any doubt that they weren’t.

 The long answer: Unfortunately, most “Islamic” financial institutions rely on an in-house board of Shariah scholars to approve their products.
 This system is fundamentally flawed.
 This is because these boards of Shariah scholars are paid by the very financial institutions they are entrusted with regulating!
 This creates a clear conflict of interest which has led, in our opinion, to many bogus financing products having the term “Islamic” unjustly associated with them simply because the offering company was able to secure a paid-for opinion that said that is was.